techjay-c/tp/docs/DeveloperGuide.md

 1. The user specifies a `PATIENT_ID` that represents a `Patient` to be edited.
 2. If an invalid `PATIENT_ID` is provided, an error is thrown and the user is prompted to enter the command correctly via an error message.
-3. The Dentist is cross-referenced in the `Model` to check if it exists.
+3. The Patient is cross-referenced in the `Model` to check if it exists.
 If it does not, then an error is raised to inform the user.
 4. If step 3 completes without any exceptions, then the `Patient` is successfully deleted.

 ##### Feature Considerations